 Nancy was born and raised in Mexico City and her first language is Spanish.
 While living in Mexico, she received a degree in Accounting and also studied Family Science.
 She has worked for over 18 years with children and teenagers in different circumstances.
 She led a youth group in Mexico that sang in a choir and participated in theater arts.
-At the same time, she worked for 7 years in a separate organization with children and youth facing various social problems, including drug and/or alcohol addiction, or with those who had alcohol and/or drug addicted parents.
+At the same time, she worked for 7 years in a separate organization with children and youth facing various social problems, including drug and/or alcohol addiction.
 Nancy has always believed that there are not bad children, but children with different or few opportunities, or without love.
 She moved to Seattle about 10 years ago, and since then she has worked with children of all ages.
-Nancy is very excited to share her language, culture, experiences, enthusiasm, love and patience with our children.
-In her free time, she enjoys cooking, enjoys reading and is passionate about music and poetry, but what she enjoys most in life is being the mom of her two children.
+Nancy is very excited to share her language, culture, enthusiasm, love and patience with our children.
+In her free time, she enjoys cooking, reading and is passionate about music and poetry, but what she loves most in life is being the mom of her two children.

 Jarreau is a Registered Dietitian who completed her Dietetic Internship through Sea Mar Community Health Centers and obtained her Master's Degree in Nutrition from Bastyr University in 2005.
 She also obtained a Bachelor's Degree in Civil Engineering from the University of Washington in 1999.
 She grew up in Seattle and attended a Montessori program up to 2nd grade.
 Her professional experience includes maternity and newborn nutrition education via the WIC & MSS programs, nutrition counseling with a focus on emotional health and self awareness, and program administration in a healthcare setting.
 As the mom of two young boys with special needs, she is also experienced with autism, attention deficit hyperactivity disorder (ADHD), feeding difficulties, developmental delays, advanced learning, sensory processing disorders, and food allergies.